AyeAreEm/Tree-View/README.md

 - ✅ [Settings Section](#settings-section)
 - ✅ Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - ✅ Keyboard shortcuts (navigate between master directories, focus on searchbar, open settings, etc.)
-- 👷 Selectable items (that blue glow around selected files to indicate which is in focus and such | could lead to loads of keyboard shortcuts)
+- ✅ Selectable items (that blue glow around selected files to indicate which is in focus and such | could lead to loads of keyboard shortcuts)
+- ✅ Make certain settings directory dependent
+- 👷 Link Lines: position them better

+### v1.1 Features
 - Project management table with built-in fields and user made fields. (for v1.1 or later)
 - Git intergration? (for v1.1 or later)
 - Directory watcher? (v1.1)

 ## Todos
-- Link Lines: position them better
-- Make certain settings directory dependent
 - Expand search? (if item couldn't be found, option to search other master directories)
 - Tags for quicker searches?